VidiotGeek/pwnedChecker/README.md

 ## Usage

 The script usage is pretty simple.
-You can run it on Windows and Linux.
+It works both on Windows and Linux.
 For Windows, you can run:
 ```
 python pwnedChecker.py <arguments>
 ```